nlockmgr failing to start up during bootup

 At first, we could reliably reproduce this, and that allowed us to determine the root cause: an unreachable DNS server causes statd to hang for a while on boot doing reverse DNS lookups.
 The only fix, therefore, is to modify the nlockmgr timeout so that it will patiently wait for statd to finish booting.
 Unfortunately, around this time, we lost the ability to reproduce the bug; we suspect there are subtle interactions in service startup to get it to fully trigger.
 As a result, we're not sure exactly how long the timeout needs to be in order to have nlockmgr start up successfully.
 This means that the timeout needs to be a tunable; we can increase the default, but should make it tunable in case it has to be raised on a case-by-case basis.
 That's what the fix does; we add a loop in the service startup script that waits until statd is advertising an rpc address.
 By increasing the service timeout, we can change how long we're willing for nlockmgr to wait for statd to finish startup.

-Updated by Paul Dagnelie about 5 years ago
+Updated by Paul Dagnelie over 5 years ago

 It's been a while since I worked on this, but as I recall, statd_init (which is called before daemonize_fini()) kicks off a worker thread to run thr_statd_init.
 That is the thread that creates threads which attempt to contact every host that was holding a lock when we crashed (thr_call_statd, calling statd_call_statd).
 Only when that thr_statd_init has joined all of its threads does it clear the in_crash and die variables.
 IIRC, those are the variables which prevent the service from actually doing work while they're set (I don't recall the exact mechanism by which that occurs).
 We could have the main thread wait until all this work has been done before it calls daemonize_fini, but then we risk hitting the service startup timeout any time we have a lot of hosts to contact.
 It's possible that a variant on this approach would be the ideal solution, but we lost the ability to reproduce this bug, so we couldn't test any other approaches.